LogtalkDotOrg/logtalk3/manuals/_sources/libraries/git.rst.txt

 =======

-This library provides access to a git project current branch and latest commit data (e.g. commit hash).
+This library provides access to a git project current branch and latest commit data (e.g., commit hash).
 Support for using this library on Windows operating-systems is experimental and may or may not work depending on the used Prolog backend.